Abhayyadav638/Myntra-Clone/README.md

 # Myntra-Clone
-After making it with the help of Teacher
+Making it with the help of Teacher